-Support is available if you are having difficulty meeting academic standards or you seek guidance, assistance or support with study related matters.
+Support is available if you, as a learner, are having difficulty meeting academic standards or you seek guidance, assistance, or support with study related matters.

-If you are not achieving satisfactorily you will receive specifically targeted advice and assistance at an early stage.
+If you are not achieving satisfactorily, you will receive specifically targeted advice and assistance at an early stage.